Darfur genocide (2023–present)

-The Darfur genocide, also known as the second Darfur genocide, Sudan genocide, or Sudanese genocide, is an ongoing series of persecutions and mass killings of non-Arabs in Darfur carried out by the Rapid Support Forces and its allies during the Sudanese civil war.
-The genocide has been recognized by Genocide Watch, the government of the United States, American academic Eric Reeves, Governor of West Darfur Khamis Abakar, and The Economist.

-The genocidal campaign started on 15 April 2023, in conjunction with the Sudanese civil war between the RSF and Sudanese Armed Forces that had begun days earlier.
-The RSF and allied militias began committing organized massacres of non-Arab civilians in all states of Darfur, with the largest occurring throughout 2023 against the Masalit people in the area of Geneina, West Darfur, and in late 2025 against various non-Arab groups in El Fasher, North Darfur.
-In January 2025, the United States Department of State determined that the RSF was committing genocide in Sudan.
+The Darfur genocide, also known as the second Darfur genocide, is an ongoing series of persecutions and mass killings of non-Arabs in Darfur carried out by the Rapid Support Forces (RSF) and its allies during the Sudanese civil war.
+The genocidal campaign started on 15 April 2023 in conjunction with civil war between the RSF and Sudanese Armed Forces (SAF).
+The RSF and allied militias began committing organized massacres of non-Arab civilians in all states of Darfur, with the largest occurring throughout 2023 against the Masalit people in the area of Geneina, West Darfur.
+The genocide has been recognized by Genocide Watch, the government of the United States, and the American academic Eric Reeves.

+Background

+Darfur is a multicultural region in western Sudan, with most of the residents living in the region being Black Africans, although it also is home to many Baggara Arabs, who make up the core of the Rapid Support Forces and Janjaweed.
+Tensions have existed for years between ethnicities in the region.

+Darfur was the location of another genocide between 2003 and 2005.
+During the 2003 genocide, an estimated 200,000 civilians died from violence related to the conflict.
+Most victims of this previous genocide were members of the Fur, Masalit, and Zaghawa communities.

+On 15 April 2023, a civil war began in Sudan between the Rapid Support Forces and the Sudanese army.
+As many as 400,000 people have been killed as a result of the conflict and 11 million have been displaced.
+The RSF itself was formed in 2013 from parts of the Janjaweed militia, which was responsible for the 2003 genocide.